alexwlchan/alexwlchan.net/src/_drafts/social-media-scrapbook.md

 </figure>

 It's a static site where I can save conversations from different services, enjoy them in my web browser, and search them using my own tags.
-It already feels more permanent than many social media sites.
+It's less than two years old, but it already feels more permanent than many social media sites.
-This post is the first in a three-part series about how I built this scrapbook, and what I learned along the way.
+This post is the first in a three-part series about preserving social media, based on both my professional and personal experience.

 [bbc-imgur]: https://www.bbc.co.uk/news/articles/c4gzxv5gy3qo
 [bbc-myspace]: https://www.bbc.co.uk/news/technology-47610936